K0nkere/-kkr-mlops-project/README.md

 I used Ridge, Random Forest, XGBoost Regressions as a baseline.
 There are two steps of data preparation: dropping NA of important columns (mske, model, trim - that specifying what the car actually was) and training Column transformer, which imputes missing values.

 Unfortunetly training of Random Forest and XGBoost regressions usually take about 2 hours so I turned off these models for reviewing puproses

-(but you can turn on all of them:
+(but you can turn on all of them, for that:
 - go to the folder **orchestration_manager**
 - locate the section flow **def main()** and uncomment rows in the **model** variable
 - model will be train for all models and select the best one of them on the certain period